cairnmfg/ekv/README.md

 [![CircleCI](https://circleci.com/gh/cairnmfg/ekv.svg?style=svg)](https://circleci.com/gh/cairnmfg/ekv)

 Ekv was extracted from [cairnmfg/field](https://github.com/cairnmfg/field), an embedded firmware.
-The local file system persistence in Ekv is meant to simplify the process of maintaining state through system reboots.
+The local file system persistence in Ekv is designed to simplify the process of maintaining state through system reboots/crashes in embedded systems (or other kinds of lightweight software environments with partial/read-only file systems).

 ## Usage